Dormie-app/Dormie/README.md

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**
+- [x] Use parse to store user data

-* User can log in or sign up with username and password and log out
+- [ ] User can log in or sign up with username and password and log out
-* User can view a map of Penn State
+- [ ] User can view a map of Penn State
-* User can see a list of potential roommates (other users)
+- [ ] User can see a list of potential roommates (other users)
-* Profile pages for each user
+- [ ] Profile pages for each user
-* User can view their profile and edit it
+- [ ] User can view their profile and edit it
-* User can access/retake the registration compatibility quiz
+- [ ] User can access/retake the registration compatibility quiz
-* User can use and view bottom navigation bar
+- [ ] User can use and view bottom navigation bar
-* Users can make a request to connect
+- [ ] Users can make a request to connect
-* User can delete their account
+- [ ] User can delete their account

 **Optional Nice-to-have Stories**

-* User can use chat to talk to other users
+- [ ] User can use chat to talk to other users
-* User can send a notification to another user
+- [ ] User can send a notification to another user
-* User can get jpg from their phone to upload as profile picture or upload directly from camera
+- [ ] User can get jpg from their phone to upload as profile picture or upload directly from camera

 ### 2. Screen Archetypes